sourc3array/genAudio_808TK_SFZ/README.md

 ### Continuous Controllers

-Controls are linked to MIDI CCs for automation in DAWs, linking to hardware MIDI controllers, live performance, etc. See the *MIDI Reference* section below for a complete list of CC IDs and their assignments.
+Controls are assigned to MIDI CCs for automation in DAWs, linking to hardware MIDI controllers, live performance, etc. See the [Continuous Controller IDs](#continuous-controller-ids) section below for a complete list of CC IDs and their assignments.

 ## Customization